 This dental implant-based surgery is a favorite for many reasons:

 - Less post-surgical discomfort, swelling, and a reduced healing time

 - Fully functional new teeth in one procedure

 - Prevents bone loss and preserves your oral health

-We perform the Teeth-in-an-Hour procedure in our office.
-You can learn more about this tooth replacement option on our Teeth-in-an-Hour page.
+We perform the Teeth-in-a-Day procedure in our office.
+You can learn more about this tooth replacement option on our Teeth-in-a-Day page.

 A bridge is a common solution for replacing one or more teeth that are next to each other.
 Bridges are cemented into position on top of the teeth that are next to the area of tooth loss.
 For this tooth restoration option, your dentist will reshape or grind down the teeth surrounding your missing teeth to prepare for the bridge.
 Your dentist will place the bridge over the re-shaped teeth.
 This is a cost-effective way to restore missing teeth, but the bridge will require replacement after several years of wear.

 Dentures are the most common solution for people missing all of their teeth in one or both jaws.
 Your family dentist will fit you with traditional dentures, and the process is generally quick and easy.
 If your dentist discovers that your mouth/jaw is not a good size or shape to accommodate a denture comfortably or securely, you may be referred to a trusted oral surgeon for a procedure called pre-prosthetic surgery to prepare your mouth for a better-fitting denture.
 This is a type of oral surgery that reshapes the bony ridge under your gums so that your dentures are more comfortable and stay in place when you eat and smile.

 Our practice offers pre-prosthetic surgery procedures.
 You can learn more about this treatment on our Pre-Prosthetic Surgery page.